tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 ![Verification in progress](images/verification_in_progress.png)

-Now let's proceed to initiate a SubscriberCheck workflow, as described in the next section.
+Now, let's proceed to initiate a SubscriberCheck workflow, as described in the next section.

 ## SubscriberCheck Workflow